 WebExtSample.xmlfile.
 In the file, you can see the Identification element defined in the WebExtBook's Control element.
 It contains a browser independent Conditions elements that contains two conditions, both of which must be met for the control to qualify as a WebExtBook:

 <Control TestObjectClass="WebExtBook"> <Identification> <Browser name="*"> <Conditions type="IdentifyIfPropMatch"> <Condition prop_name="className" expected_value="Book" /> <Condition prop_name="tagName" expected_value="TABLE" /> </Conditions> </Browser> </Identification> </Control>

-For details on defining the Identification element for a test object class, see the section on teaching UFT to identify the test object class to use for a custom Web control in the Micro Focus UFT Web Add-in Extensibility Developer Guide, and the
+For details on defining the Identification element for a test object class, see the section on teaching UFT One to identify the test object class to use for a custom Web control in the UFT One Web Add-in Extensibility Developer Guide, and the

 Toolkit Configuration Schema Help.